 - Tenth grade: Discover strengths and interests relating to academics, extracurricular activities, and potential career options.

-- Eleventh grade: Begin college search process in earnest.
+- Eleventh grade: Begin the college search process in earnest.

 - Twelfth grade: Complete the college application and selection process.